 Sometimes you just need to stop, take a breath and slow down.
-Otherwise, life simply passes you… Click To Tweet
+Otherwise, life simply passes you by.
+Click To Tweet

 It has been far too long since our last blog post but we do have an excuse.
 In fact, we have several fabulous excuses.
 We have eleven weeks worth of excuses.

 I have made a promise to myself that I am going to take the time to relive our amazing summer and share our memories with you, in the form of blog posts and lots of beautiful pictures.

 So much has happened and is happening.
 This coming year is marked by change.
 Lots of changes.
 More changes than we’ve had for many years.